-Consider what is behind their arguments: a drive for commercial sales, and a dramatically different growing climate.
+Consider what is behind those arguments: a drive for commercial sales, and a dramatically different growing climate.

 Here in Southern California, rather than raised beds, we would do better to take a lesson from the Anasazi Indians.
 The Anasazi grew in desert conditions, even drier than L.A.
 They planted their crops in diamond-shaped depressions in the earth.
 Each diamond was tilted to direct every bit of dew or chance precipitation toward the plant (Jane Nyhuis, Desert Harvest).